Sun Advice for Skin of Colour

 When should I use sun protection?

-In the UK, sun protection to avoid sunburn is probably unnecessary in people with darker skins, especially very dark brown skin.
+In the UK, sun protection to avoid sunburn is probably unnecessary in people of colour, especially those with very dark brown skin.
 This is because people with dark brown skin are about eight times less sensitive than people with white skin in terms of sunburn or damage to skin cells, while in comparison people with brown skin are about four times less sensitive than those with white skin.
 In the UK, the maximum UV Index – a measure of the sunburning power of the sun – is about seven, and sun protection is generally recommended when the UV Index is higher than three.
 So a UV Index of seven on white skin is equivalent to a UV Index of less than one on dark brown skin – well below the threshold when sun protection is recommended.
 Indeed, using sun protection may be detrimental to your health as it can limit the production of vitamin D in your skin (see above).
 However, there is an important exception to this advice.
 Sun protection is important if you have a skin condition, such as photosensitivity, vitiligo or lupus, or have a high risk of skin cancer, especially if you are taking immunosuppressive treatments (including organ transplant recipients) or if you are genetically pre-disposed to skin cancer.
 If you are abroad in countries with strong sunny climates, the UV Index can be extreme (11 or higher) and if you plan on spending a prolonged time outdoors, you may wish to consider applying sunscreen and/or wearing clothing (and a hat) to limit your sun exposure and help protect against sunburn, sun induced-ageing, or the exacerbation of hyperpigmentation.

 What type of sun protection should I use?